Small ceramic cup in a dream tipping in mid-air above a wooden table with a book paused as if sliding off a shelf

 Today, if the theme resonates, set aside ten minutes of silence without a screen or music, and write down everything that comes to mind, in a row.
 Without judgment.
 The Shadow recognizes such dictations as permission to speak, and in the dreams that follow knocks on walls in the middle of the night less often.

 You dream that something in the room is clearly aggressive.
 You slam a door, turn on the light, shout “leave,” perhaps throw objects.
 The struggle is hard: there is nothing to grab hold of in the enemy, and you feel as if you are striking the air.
-In the body — trembling and resolve.
+In the body, trembling and resolve mix together.

-Your Warrior speaks with you here — the part that does not want to surrender to the unknown.
-This dream comes when you are fighting something “invisible” in reality: background anxiety, chronic tiredness, difficult feelings, the “atmosphere” at home or at work that is hard to put into words.
+With that light your Warrior acts: the part that does not want to surrender to the unknown.
+This dream comes when you are fighting something “invisible” in waking life: background anxiety, chronic tiredness, difficult feelings, the “atmosphere” at home or at work that is hard to put into words.
 The Warrior does not defeat an intangible enemy with a fist; it learns to change strategy.

 Ask yourself: “What ‘invisible atmosphere’ am I now fighting in my life — and what name can I give it so that my strike becomes more precise rather than simply louder?”